EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    OKM = HKDF-Expand( PRK, info, L )
 ~~~~~~~~~~~~~~~~~~~~~~~

-where L is the length of output keying material (OKM) in bytes and info is the CBOR encoding of a COSE_KDF_Context
+where L is the length of output keying material (OKM) in bytes and info is the CBOR encoding of

 ~~~~~~~~~~~~~~~~~~~~~~~
 info = [
-  AlgorithmID,
+   aead_id : int / tstr,
-  [ null, null, null ],
+   transcript_hash : bstr,
-  [ null, null, null ],
+   label : tstr,
-  [ keyDataLength, protected, other ]
+   length : uint
 ]
 ~~~~~~~~~~~~~~~~~~~~~~~

 where

-  + AlgorithmID is an int or tstr, see below
+  + aead_id is an int or tstr containing the algorithm identifier of the EDHOC AEAD algorithm in the selected cipher suite encoded as defined in {{RFC8152}}.

-  + keyDataLength is a uint set to the length of output keying material in bits, see below
+  + transcript_hash is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.

-  + protected contains the protected field of the COSE_Encrypt0.
+  + label is a tstr set to the name of the derived key or IV, i.e. "K_2m", "IV_2m", "K_2e", "K_2ae", "IV_2ae", "K_3m", "IV_3m", "K_3ae", or "IV_2ae".

-  + other is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.
+  + length is the length of output keying material in bytes

 K_2ae and IV_2ae are derived using the transcript hash TH_2 and the pseudorandom key PRK_2e.
 K_2m and IV_2m are derived using the transcript hash TH_2 and the pseudorandom key PRK_3e2m.
 K_3ae and IV_3ae are derived using the transcript hash TH_3 and the pseudorandom key PRK_3e2m.
 K_3m and IV_3m are derived using the transcript hash TH_3 and the pseudorandom key PRK_4x3m.
-Keys are derived using AlgorithmID set to the integer value of the EDHOC AEAD in the selected cipher suite, and keyDataLength equal to the key length of the EDHOC AEAD.
-IVs are derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of the EDHOC AEAD.
 IVs are only used if the EDHOC AEAD algorithm uses IVs.

 Assuming the output OKM length L is smaller than the hash function output size, the expand phase of HKDF consists of a single HMAC invocation